MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-known-issues-with-the-iphone-app.md

 | iPhones |iPads |

 ## "We encountered communication failures"
-“We encountered communication failures.
+"We encountered communication failures.
 The failures might be related to proxy settings on your Wi-Fi connection.
-Switching to a  different Wi-Fi connection may resolve the issue.”
+Switching to a  different Wi-Fi connection may resolve the issue."

 You may see this message if your iPhone or iPad internet connection requires a mandatory explicit HTTP proxy configured, either manual or automatic.
-In this case, the Power BI app won’t work on your iOS device.
+In this case, the Power BI app won't work on your iOS device.

 ### Workaround
-Switch the iPhone or iPad to another connection that doesn’t require an explicit HTTP proxy setting (i.e., one configured as HTTP Proxy is Off).
+Switch the iPhone or iPad to another connection that doesn't require an explicit HTTP proxy setting (i.e., one configured as HTTP Proxy is Off).

 ## Other issues?
 Try asking the [Power BI Community](https://community.powerbi.com/).